-This policy is intended to compliment and reinforce other British Council Policies and Procedures that are relevant to Safeguarding - for example Code of Conduct, Health & Safety, Equality, Teaching Quality Standards, E-Safety and Data Protection.
+This policy is intended to compliment and reinforce other British Council Policies and Procedures that are relevant to Safeguarding - including Code of Conduct, Health & Safety, Equality, Teaching Quality Standards, E-Safety and Data Protection.

-The British Council will review this policy annually to reflect new legal and regulatory developments and to ensure good practice learning.
+The British Council will review this policy annually to reflect new legal and regulatory developments.